jayway/cljwordgraph/README.md

 		Ran 1 tests containing 1 assertions.
 		1 failures, 0 errors.
 4. Edit the `test/cljwordgraph/test/core.clj` file.
-5. Find the test and change `false` to `true`.
+5. In the test, change `false` to `true`.
 6. From the command line, run 'lein test' again.
 You should see:

 		Testing cljwordgraph.test.core
 		Ran 1 tests containing 1 assertions.
 		0 failures, 0 errors.

+Now that you have a "green bar", you're ready to start the lab.

 ## test-gather-words (part 1)
-Replace dummy test with a real test; a test for a function `gather-words` that takes a string `s` and splits it on whitespace and returns a sequence of the words as strings.
+Replace the dummy test with a real test; a test for a function `gather-words` that takes a string `s` and splits it on whitespace and returns a sequence of the words as strings.

     user=> (gather-words "   mary had a\tlittle\n   lamb    ")